Paulnolan90/p3-RockPaperScissors/README.md

 ![overalllose](https://raw.githubusercontent.com/Paulnolan90/p3-RockPaperScissors/main/assets/overalllose.jpg)

 - you cannot enter anything outside of "rock" "paper" "scissors" or "q" for quit.
 If you do the game will repeat the question.
-- your wins are stored in an instance variable.
+- The computers wins are stored in an instance variable.

 ## Technologies Used
 ### Languages